Post job

 Nannies are family employees who are primarily responsible for taking care of children in the family's house.
 They are usually tapped to take care of the kids while the parents are at work or away on vacation.
 Their responsibilities include preparing food for the children, feeding the children, bathing them, dressing them up, ensuring that they take a nap, playing with them, and tucking them to bed at night.
 They also ensure that the schedule set by the parents is being followed.
 They may also do other household chores such as cleaning, watering the plants, washing the dishes, among others.

-There are some key differences in responsibilities as well.
-For example, a personal care worker responsibilities require skills like "patients," "home health," "good communication," and "in-home care."
+There are some key differences in the responsibilities of each position.
+For example, personal care worker responsibilities require skills like "patients," "home health," "good communication," and "in-home care."
 Meanwhile a typical nanny has skills in areas such as "kids," "child care," "first aid aed," and "transport children."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Baby Sitter is responsible for the welfare and safety of children while their parents or guardian are away.
 The tasks will vary on the age, behavior, or needs of the children.
 However, most of the time, a Baby Sitter must supervise the children's activities in a friendly and fun manner, prepare meals, assist in bathing or dressing, and get them to bed.
 There are also instances when the Baby Sitter must do some light chores, such as cleaning up after the kids or washing the dishes.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that personal care worker responsibilities requires skills like "patients," "home health," "good communication," and "in-home care."
-But a baby sitter might use skills, such as, "child care," "kids," "homework assignments," and "family friends."
+For example, resumes show us that personal care worker responsibilities requires skills like "patients," "home health," "good communication," and "in-home care."
+But a baby sitter might use other skills in their typical duties, such as, "child care," "kids," "homework assignments," and "family friends."

 A companion is responsible for assisting sick and recovered patients, as well as the elderly.
 Companions perform housekeeping duties, ensuring that a facility is well-maintained and safe for the use of the patients.
 They also monitor the patients' medication, prepare their meals based on a medical professional's prescription, support them on their daily activities, respond to the patients' needs and special requests as allowed, and report any developments to their family or guardians.
 A companion must be compassionate enough to extend physical and emotional support, depending on the client's condition.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from personal care worker resumes include skills like "good communication," "in-home care," "urinals," and "pcw," whereas a companion might be skilled in "provide emotional support," "patient safety," "customer service," and "direct care. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from personal care worker resumes include skills like "good communication," "in-home care," "urinals," and "pcw," whereas a companion is more likely to list skills in "provide emotional support," "patient safety," "customer service," and "direct care. "

-Companions are known to earn similar educational levels when compared to personal care workers.
-Additionally, they're 0.7% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Companions earn the best pay in the non profits industry, where they command an average salary of $30,973.
+Personal care workers earn the highest pay from the professional industry, with an average salary of $29,488.companions typically earn similar educational levels compared to personal care workers.
+Specifically, they're 0.7% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 Health care providers are health professionals and health organizations offering health care treatment and diagnosis services.
 These professionals play significant roles with patients through consultation, treatment, and advice.
 The health care they provide is of different variations.
 They even perform other procedures depending on the needs of the patients.
 Their responsibilities include comprehensive care and specialist work.
 Also, they help in duties, medication, and housekeeping.
 They transport clients to and from errands, activities, and appointments.